Data updated at 2020-07-08.

 Consequently, adding the number of new cases day by day, it is possible to get only the total number of people affected by the virus.

-From the ECDC data I calculate the 10 countries that have the bigger number of affected people.
+From the ECDC data, I aggregate them about European Union Countries, then I calculate the 10 countries that have the bigger number of affected people.
 Below I indicate the time series of the daily totals for these ten countries, as of January 14, 2020.

-Instead, the following graph shows the trend of the overall cases, starting from February 20, 2020.
-In this way it is possible to better observe the trend in the latter period.
+Instead, the following graph shows the trend of the overall cases, starting from February 20, 2020, eliminating the data of the two most affected countries.
+Thereby it is possible to better observe the trend in the latter period for the countries from the third to the tenth placed among those most affected by the virus.

 The data from which the graphs are derived can be consulted at this address